Tin How Temple: See also

 Although both temples are dedicated to Mazu, the Tin How Temple is not to be confused with the "Ma-Tsu Temple of U.S.A." two blocks north of it, which was founded in 1986 with affiliation to the Chaotian Temple in Taiwan.
-There is also another temple that is dedicated to Mazu in Los Angeles's Chinatown which is known as Thien Hau Temple (Los Angeles).
+There is also another temple that is dedicated to Mazu in Los Angeles's Chinatown which is known as Thien Hau Temple, primarily catering to the Chinese Vietnamese population.